postmannen/steward/README.md

   -profilingPort string
     The number of the profiling port
   -promHostAndPort string
-    host and port for prometheus listener, e.g. localhost:2112 -startPubSayHello int
+    host and port for prometheus listener, e.g. localhost:2112 (default ":2112") -startPubREQHello int
-    Make the current node send hello messages to central at given interval in seconds -startSubCLICommand value
+    Make the current node send hello messages to central at given interval in seconds -startSubREQCliCommand value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
-  -startSubCLICommandReply value
+  -startSubREQErrorLog value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
-  -startSubCLICommandRequest value
+  -startSubREQHello value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
-  -startSubCLICommandRequestNOSEQ value
+  -startSubREQPing value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
-  -startSubEchoReply value
+  -startSubREQPong value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
-  -startSubEchoRequest value
+  -startSubREQTextToConsole value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
-  -startSubErrorLog value
+  -startSubREQTextToLogFile value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
-  -startSubSayHello value
+  -startSubREQnCliCommand value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
-  -startSubTextLogging value
-    Specify comma separated list for nodes to allow messages from.
-Use "*" for from all.
-Value RST will turn off subscriber.
   -subscribersDataFolder string
-    The data folder where subscribers are allowed to write their data if needed (default "./data")
+    The data folder where subscribers are allowed to write their data if needed (default "./var")
 ```

 ### How to Run

 The broker for messaging is Nats-server from <https://nats.io>.
-Download, run it, and use the `--brokerAddress` flag on Steward to point to it.
+Download, run it, and use the `-brokerAddress` flag on Steward to point to it.

 On some central server which will act as your command and control server.